 Our drinking water is obtained from groundwater and surface water sources.
 Our groundwater comes from the Jasper and Evangeline aquifers and our surface water comes from the Trinity River via the North Fort Bend Water Authority (NFBWA).
-The TCEQ has completed a Source Water Assessment for all drinking water systems that own their sources.
-The report describes the susceptibility and types of constituents that may come into contact with your drinking water source based on human activities and natural conditions.
-The system from which we purchase our water received the assessment report.
-For more information on source water assessments and protection efforts at our system, please contact us at 281-290-3107 or visit Texas Drinking Water Watch at dww2.tceq.texas.gov/DWW/.
+The TCEQ completed an assessment of your source water and results indicate that our sources have a low susceptibility to contaminants.
+The sampling requirements for your water system are based on this susceptibility and previous sample data.
+Any detections of these contaminants will be found in this Consumer Confident Report.
+For more information on source water assessments and protection efforts at at 281-290-3107 or visit Texas Drinking Water Watch at dww2.tceq.texas.gov/DWW/.

-PWSID: 0790387 Grand Lakes Municipal Utility District No. 2
+PWSID: 0790356 Grand Lakes Municipal Utility District No. 4